open-telemetry/opentelemetry-python/docs/examples/auto-instrumentation/README.rst

         print(request.args.get("param"))
         return "served"

-Preparation
+Prepare
 -----------

-This example will be executed in a separate virtual environment:
+Execute the following example in a separate virtual environment.
+Run the following commands to prepare for auto-instrumentation:

 .. code:: sh